kazurayam/waitForElementNotPresentWorksOrNot/docs/index.md

 # Solution

 I have developed a Katalon Studio project [kazurayam/waitForElementNotPresentWorksOrNot](https://github.com/kazurayam/waitForElementNotPresentWorksOrNot).
 With it, I checked how `waitForElementNotPresent` keyword worked in Katalon Studio version 8.6.0, and also checked how the keyword works in ks v8.6.5.

-As a result of this study, I would conclude that the problem was fixed at v8.6.5.
+Based on that study, I would conclude that the problem was fixed at v8.6.5.
+I guess, [@qa113's post](https://forum.katalon.com/t/katalon-studio-8-6-0-waitforelementnotpresent-bug-timeout/85476/31) is another issue.

 # Description